 The Company maintains stock-based incentive plans, under which it provides stock incentives to employees, directors and contractors.
 The Company may grant to employees, directors and contractors, options to purchase common stock at an exercise price equal to the market value of the stock at the date of grant.
+The

-The Company may grant restricted stock to employees and directors.
+Company may grant restricted stock to employees and directors.
 The underlying shares of the restricted stock grant are not issued until the shares vest, and compensation expense is based on the stock price of the shares at the time of grant.
-The Company also has an Employee Stock Purchase Plan, adopted in 2019.
+The Company also has an Employee Stock Purchase Plan, adopted in 2019, which became effective as of January 1, 2020.
 The Company follows FASB ASC Topic 718, "Compensation - Stock Compensation", for all stock-based compensation.
 Under this application, the Company is required to record compensation expense over the vesting period for all awards granted.